OlegOKovalyov/rsa_wp_plugin/README.md

 == Description ==

-The WordPress plugin encrypt the back-end post or page content string wrapped with the shortcode tags such as: [rsa_tag]The string[/rsa_tag].
+The WordPress plugin encrypt the back-end page content string wrapped with the shortcode tags such as: [rsa_tag]The string[/rsa_tag].
 Before the string will be show on the front-end it encrypted with private key RSA method and placed in the 'wp_rsa_table' table of database.
 Then the encrypted string takes out from database, decrypted with public key RSA method and placed on the user screen.
-After that 'wp_rsa_table' table cleare out.
-Rsa-Enc-Dec WordPress Plugin uses phpseclib v1.0.15.
+Encrypted string saves in 'wp_rsa_table' table of database.
+Rsa-Enc-Dec WordPress Plugin uses phpseclib v1.0.15 library.

 == Installation ==

-This section describes how to install the plugin and get it working.
+To install the plugin and get it working you need:

 1. Upload `rsa-enc-dec` directory to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-2. Place `[rsa_tag]The string[/rsa_tag]` in your templates.
+3. Place `[rsa_tag]The string[/rsa_tag]` in your page templates.

 == Frequently Asked Questions ==